flyteorg/flyteidl/gen/pb-protodoc/flyteidl/core/security.proto.rst

 key
   (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) The name of the secret to mount.
 This has to match an existing secret in the system.
 It's up to the implementation of the secret management system to require case sensitivity.
+For K8s secrets, Confidant and Vault, this should match one of the keys inside the secret.
+For AWS Secret Manager, it's ignored.
   +optional